OpenKneeboard/OpenKneeboard/docs/internals/README.md

 ## Building

+Visual Studio 2022 must be installed; the free 'community' edition is fine.

 If you use VSCode, just open the folder and VSCode should prompt to install CMake support if necessary.
 Then, just click 'build'

 Alternatively, from a developer command prompt: